Turn Every Shopper Into a Known Customer

 You can find our full play-by-play with QR code placement critiques below!

-At Least two times during the live Fox broadcast, Terry Bradshaw promoted a $1M sweepstakes giveaway.
-It was a pretty straightforward promotion, and when you scanned the QR code, you were directed to a promotional website where you could download the Fox Bet Super Six 6 app and pick the outcomes of the game for a free chance to win.
+At least two times during the live Fox broadcast, Terry Bradshaw promoted a $1M sweepstakes giveaway.
+It was a pretty straightforward promotion, and after scanning the QR code, visitors were directed to a promotional website that enables the download of the Fox Bet Super Six 6 app.
+Then, folks could pick the outcomes of the game for a free chance to win.

 This commercial featured comedian Joel McHale holding a real cougar and promoting his upcoming sitcom on the Fox Network.
 The QR code was front and center for most of the ad spot.
 When scanned, it would direct to an even longer 3-minute preview of the show on Youtube.